Dirlididi-prog/prog-dirlididi-backend/README.md

 # Dirlididi API

 ## Populate db
 In order to populate the database, run the app with `python app.py` or `docker-compose up`, navigate to `/dev` folder and run `populate_db.py`.
-In resume:
+In short:

     docker-compose up -d
     cd dev && python populate_db.py